ochnios/switch-ai/.ai/ui/apikey-view-implementation-plan.md

 ### ApiKeyForm

-* **Component Description**: The heart of the modal is a form (e.g., managed by `react-hook-form` and `zod`) for entering and saving the key.
+* **Component Description**: The heart of the view is a form (e.g., managed by `react-hook-form` and `zod`) for entering and saving the key.
 It also contains a button to delete the key.
 * **Main Elements**: `<form>`, `Input`, `Button`.
 * **Supported Interactions**:
   * `onChange` on `Input`: updates form state.